sarahseverson/wax-bofh/pages/collection.md

 A number of Books of Hours were acquired by public institutions in Quebec through private donations as well as under a purchasing policy that encouraged public education.
 Thus, in the 1920s and 1930s, Gerhard R. Lomer, one of McGill University’s first librarians, launched an innovative project to create a small museum of the book inside the library open to the general public, to present a brief history of manuscript and printed books as well as the iconography through the centuries.

+# About the McGill Collection of Books of Hours

+The McGill collection of Books of Hours was started in 1921 by the University Librarian, Dr. Gerhard R. Lomer.
+They were to be exhibits in the Library Museum that opened in 1922.
+The museum was dedicated to the History of the Book and a wide range of materials were exhibited: manuscript codices, single manuscript leaves, early printed books among others.
+These items were exemplars of the book across time and civilizations.
+The museum was closed in the late 1940s.

+During its years of operation, five manuscript Books of Hours were acquired as were two printed Books of Hours.
+As well, many single leaves from Books of Hours and other works including Psalters and Breviaries were acquired; these were framed and hung in the museum.

+In the 1978s and 1980s, four Books of Hours were received as gifts and few single leaves were acquired by purchase.
+During the late 1980s and early 1990s, the collection of medieval and renaissance manuscripts was reorganized, and preliminary detailed descriptions were prepared by Dionysios Hatzopoulos.
+Preliminary descriptions for manuscripts that were either not in the collection then or were not available at that time have since been added.

+Finally, in 2006 a Book of Hours printed by Gilles Hardouin in 1516 was acquired for the Library; it had been in Quebec collections since the early 1800s.

+## Digitization
+This collection was carefully digitized using an overhead copystand system and a two person digitization team.
+The camera system includes a Nikon 3dx and 60mm macro lens mounted to a TTI reprographic motorized column with two buhlite soft cube lights.
+Each page was individually photographed and the books were delicately held open by the operator without the use of a book cradle.
+The second operator would control the software, check the focus and exposure settings.
+The pages were often held open using a smooth wooden palette.

+All the raw images were colour balanced using a batch process in Photoshop.
+Gray-scale target values were normalized and saved as an adjustment curve.
+Once the raw master file was archived, a digital surrogate file was cropped and deskewed and converted to PDF.
+The PDF was compressed for online distribution.